Wintermute0110/plugin.program.AEL.dev/NOTES.md

 `listitem.setInfo('video', {'overlay'  : 4})`

 Kodi Krypton Estuary displays a small icon to the left of the listitem title that can be changed with the overlay property value.
-Overlay values are defined in [GUIListItem],
+Overlay values are defined in [GUIListItem]:

 ```
 enum GUIIconOverlay {